DeFi Service Projects and Use Cases

 - There are dApps like compound that allow participants to create a network of people to allow them to pool their money to earn interests. borrowers can take a loan from these pools.
 These borrowers are required to pay the collateral as security against the loan and are scheduled to pay interest back into the pool.

-- There are far less limitations on withdrawls
+- There are far fewer limitations on withdrawals

 - Because of the blockchain platforms provide more rigorous security for their assets.